core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 To minimize its size, in certain positions, SIDs are represented using a (signed) delta from a reference SID and the current SID.
 Conversion from SIDs to deltas and back to SIDs are stateless processes solely based on the data serialized or deserialized.

-It is outside the scope of the present specification how a SID is derived for a unique identifier and vice versa.
-If SIDs are to be used, the present specification is used in conjunction with a specification defining this mapping.
+Mechanisms and processes used to assign SIDs to YANG items and to guarantee their uniqueness is outside the scope of the present specification.
+If SIDs are to be used, the present specification is used in conjunction with a specification defining this management.
 One example for such a specification is under development as {{-core-sid}}.

 ## CBOR diagnostic notation